Scalar Weyl anomalies and the dynamics of the gravitational field: Scalar field coupled to Einstein-Hilbert gravity.

 In order to illustrate the effect of the character of the gravitational field in the conformal anomaly, different examples are analyzed.
-First, we reproduce some of the results of the computations carried out in non-conformal and conformal dilaton gravity \cite{EA}\cite{Nicolai}, which are the only Weyl invariant theories that can be constructed at a linear order in the curvature.
-After that, we compute the anomaly of a scalar field in quadratic gravity theories in order to reinforce these ideas in a different setup.
+First, we review some of the results of the computations carried out in non-conformal and conformal dilaton gravity \cite{EA}\cite{Nicolai}, which are the only Weyl invariant theories that can be constructed at a linear order in the curvature.